vvainio/vuetube/README.md

 # VueTube

-A simple Vue.js front-end for YouTube.
+A very basic [Vue.js](https://vuejs.org) client for YouTube.
+See the [vuex](https://github.com/vvainio/vuetube/tree/vuex) branch for an alternative implementation using [Vuex](https://vuex.vuejs.org) for state handling.

 ## Project setup